A Guide for Sleep Deprived Parents: How to Get Sleep with a Newborn

 “During the first six weeks, pay attention to your body…resist the temptation to do more.
 Overdoing things at this point can set you back in your recovery.
 Concentrate on nourishing your body with good foods, drinking plenty of water (especially if you are breastfeeding), and getting enough rest.”

 The concept of proper sleep hygiene is all about setting up your sleep environment and making choices during the day to not interfere with your body’s ability to sleep.
 And unsurprisingly, the same tips that help you get more shut-eye during other times of your life offer much-needed advice that take some of the difficulty out of how to deal with sleep deprivation as a parent.

-For example: not drinking caffeine after 2pm, fighting late-night cravings, and removing technology from the bedroom.
-With a newborn added to the equation, and feedings waking you up every few hours, the mixed messages to your body make it hard to go back to sleep on command.
-Additional tips for those struggling to get back to sleep, include:
+With a newborn added to the nighttime equation, it’s hard for your body to make sense of the nightly schedule you’re keeping up.
+With feedings waking you up every few hours, sending mixed messages to your body in the form of late-night caffeine or social media scrolls can make it hard to go back to sleep on command.

 - Doing 5-10 minutes of yoga or peaceful meditation

-For those struggling with getting baby to latch on, or, worried you’ve swaddled your baby too tightly — Maybe, you’re experiencing anxiety about how your body is healing — Or, you don’t know why your baby won’t stop crying?
+Struggling with getting baby to latch on?
+Worried you’ve swaddled your baby too tightly?
+Experiencing anxiety about how your body is healing?
+Don’t know why your baby won’t stop crying?